AustinFulford/About-Me/Briefbrief.md

 Making a quick writeup to describe my experience.

 I am a self-funded college graduate who had to put himself through school without loans and did so successfully.
-During my tenure I met many interesting people from a variety of backgrounds and was exposed to more cultures than I ever thought.
+During my tenure I met many interesting people from a variety of backgrounds and was exposed to more cultures than I ever thought I could living in Florida.

 Due to my experience in college I have quickly accessible knowledge in:
 Front end technologies like HMTL, JS, and CSS